FlorianDietz/comgra/README.md

 ## Tutorial - Debugging an example network

 The file `src/scripts/run.py` trains a neural network on an example task.
-This network contains a subtle bug, and in this tutorial we will show how you can use comgra to find that bug.
+This network contains a subtle bug, and in this tutorial we will show you how you can use comgra to find that bug.

 For convenience, you can run the file from the commandline using
 ```bash